Moving to Australia from New Zealand?

 Edge Hill – Inner Suburb

 Home to the Cairns Botanic Gardens and just minutes from the CBD, Edge Hill is an inner-city suburb with a twist.
 It puts you in the heart of the action and gives you easy access to parks and recreational activities.
-Edge Hill is one of the most sought-after inner city suburbs in Cairns, giving you the best of both worlds with its close proximity to the heart of the city and its leafy, laid-back vibes.
+Edge Hill is one of Cairns’s most sought-after inner city suburbs, giving you the best of both worlds with its close proximity to the city’s heart and its leafy, laid-back vibes.

 Freshwater – Inner Suburb